 Under the TRA we entered into with the Operating Company and its members, we are required to make cash payments to the members of the Operating Partnership equal to 85% of the tax benefits, if any, that we actually realize, or in certain circumstances are deemed to realize, as a result of (i) the increases in the tax basis of assets of the Operating Company resulting from any redemptions or exchanges of Common Units from the members and (ii) certain other tax benefits related to our making payments under the TRA.
-Although we held all of the outstanding Common Units as of December 31, 2022, payments under the TRA are not conditioned on any member's continued ownership of Common Units or our Class A common stock.
+Although we held all of the outstanding Common Units are not conditioned on any member's continued ownership of Common Units or our Class A common stock.